kitnil/awesome/README.md

 ## Jupyter Notebook

+- [the-craft-of-selfteaching](https://github.com/selfteaching/the-craft-of-selfteaching) - One has no future if one couldn't teach themself.
 - [headlines](https://github.com/udibr/headlines) - Automatically generate headlines to short articles
 - [pytextrank](https://github.com/DerwenAI/pytextrank) - Python implementation of TextRank for text document NLP parsing and summarization
 - [adjustText](https://github.com/Phlya/adjustText) - A small library for automatically adjustment of text position in matplotlib plots to minimize overlaps.